Youth Reform

 • Youth-focused alternatives

-What effective diversion programs share is not ideology, it’s practicality.
+What effective diversion programs share is not ideology.
+It’s practicality.
 They meet people where they are, reduce system exposure, and connect participants to resources that actually reduce harm.

 Why Youth Diversion Matters Most